mquazi/AAAI-business-Spring26/README.md

-Symposium webpage for AAAI Spring Sympoisum 2026 on AI in Business
+Symposium webpage for AAAI Spring Symposium 2026 on AI in Business